alex-free/tonyhax/anti-piracy-bypass.md

 - Versions Tested: [Japan](http://redump.org/disc/30601/).
 - Versions With Anti-Piracy Screen: Japan.
-- When Is The Anti-Piracy Screen Check: Immeditely.
+- When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan. **IMPORTANT: There is [EDC Protection](#edc) in addition to the standardized anti-piracy copy protection routine.**

 ### Dance Dance Revolution: Disney's Rave

 - Versions Tested: [Japan](http://redump.org/disc/37012/).
 - Versions With Anti-Piracy Screen: Japan.
-- When Is The Anti-Piracy Screen Check: Immeditely.
+- When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan.

 ### Dance Dance Revolution Extra Mix